 Traditionally, preparing and cooking Thanksgiving turkey and gravy is a long process.
 There’s cooking the turkey, which sometimes involves purchasing an additional whole turkey.
 And then there is making the turkey gravy from multiple ingredients.

 This slow cooker turkey breast and gravy recipe eliminates the need for many extra ingredients while relieving you of having to use the stove.
 Instead, this dump-and-go method will provide you with enough cooking time to focus on cooking other dishes for your Thanksgiving dinner.
-If you want chicken, try my chicken and gravy recipe.
+If you want chicken, try my slow cooker chicken and gravy recipe.

 - Boneless Turkey Breast: This recipe calls for a 3 lb turkey breast.
 You can always use more and simply double the recipe as needed.